Helm Operator Tutorial

 operator-sdk olm install

-Then bundle your operator and push the bundle image:
+Bundle your operator, then build and push the bundle image.
+The

 Check out the docs for a deep dive into